Risks & Disadvantages of Building Information Modeling BIM

 Along with the advancement of the Artificial Intelligence (AI), Internet of Things (IoT) and Robotics applications, the incorporation of these technologies with BIM (Building Information Modeling) is inevitable.
 The software developers have already initiated Artificial Intelligence (AI) applications in design which is called as “generative design”.
 For instance, Autodesk Company has generative design products which are currently on the market.
 Additionally, applications of Augmented Reality (AR) and Image processing (IP) technologies with BIM (Building Information Modeling) have many promising opportunities in the construction industry.
 Moreover, with the development of BIM, Geographic Information System (GIS), and Smart City concepts, City Information Modelling (CIM) is expected to be one of the important topics in the field.

-What are the Risks of BIM Building Information Modeling?
+What are the Implementation Risks and Disadvantages of BIM Building Information Modeling?

 Companies resist technological change on the basis of legal risks associated with standards of practice, concerns over intellectual property, financial risks associated with capital investments in hardware and software, and the investment needed to train and maintain technologically-skilled staff .